icukovic/gingerbill.org-source/content/article/2019-05-13-a-reply-to-the-road-to-zig.md

 Throughout this article, I have been discussing Zig and its issues.
 Why do I recommend Odin over Zig?

 Odin is not trying to solve the problem of _quality software_ as that is fundamentally a cultural problem.
 The Odin programming language is fast, concise, readable, pragmatic, and open sourced.
-It is designed with the intent of replacing C with the following goals:
+It is designed with the intent of being an alternative to C with the following goals:

 * simplicity
 * high performance